albenoit/DeepLearningTools/README.md

     '''Return a dict of the evaluation Ops.
     Args:
         inputs: the input data samples batch
-        model_outputs_dict: the dictionnary of model outputs, field names must comply with the ones defined in the model_file
+        model_outputs_dict: the dictionary of model outputs, field names must comply with the ones defined in the model_file
-        labels: the reference data / ground truth if available
+        labels: the reference data / ground truth if available.
     Returns:
         Dict of metric results keyed by name.
     '''